 Payoneer is very similar to the other international online payment services on this list.
 Probably what makes it truly different is that with it you can get a virtual U.S. bank account.
 This is of great importance to everybody who is not in the US but who needs to get money in a U.S. bank.
 (If this might pose legal issues in your country, check with a local lawyer.)

-Payza is an online payment methods like paypal.
+Payza is an online payment method like PayPal.
 Alertpay has decided that its time to change and there new name is Payza which will be officially launched on May 14, 2012.
 Payza is the global online payment platform that specializes in e-commerce processing, corporate disbursements, and remittances for individuals and businesses around the world.
+Send Money Online Pay and Get Paid.
 Payza members will be able to load funds to and from their accounts via bank transfer, bank wire, credit/debit card and check, according to the specific regulations for each country.

 2Checkout is an online payment processing service that bundles a payment gateway and merchant account into a single package for simple integration with your site.
 2CheckOut provides a reliable, dependable, affordable and highly secure payment option for many small to medium online business enterprises.